ZMGID/fanyi-translator/README.md

 <a name="english"></a>
 ## 🇬🇧 English

-**Fanyi Translator** is a minimalist, global translation utility designed for macOS.
-Inspired by Spotlight and modern IMEs, it allows you to invoke a translation window anywhere with a keystroke, type your text, and commit the translation directly into your active application.
+**KeyLingo** is a smart translation and AI vision utility designed for macOS.
+With global hotkeys, you can instantly translate text, analyze screenshots, and work across any application seamlessly.

 ### ✨ Key Features

 *   **Global Hotkey**: Toggle the translation bar instantly from any app (Default: `Cmd+Option+T`).
-*   **Screenshot Translation (NEW in v1.1.0)**: Capture any part of your screen and translate text from images using GLM-4V OCR (Default: `Cmd+Shift+A`).
+*   **Screenshot Translation**: Capture any part of your screen and translate text from images using GLM-4V or System OCR (Default: `Cmd+Shift+X`).
+*   **Screenshot Explanation (NEW in v1.3.0)**: AI-powered screenshot analysis with conversational Q&A - explain code, designs, or any visual content (Default: `Cmd+Shift+E`).
 *   **Minimalist Design**: Clean, distracting-free UI that floats over your windows.
 Supports **Light** and **Dark** modes (System sync).
 *   **Smart Translation**:
     *   **Bing Translate**: Fast, unlimited, and free built-in translation.